osrf/ros2multirobotbook/src/simulation.md

 ```

 The script parses the `.building.yaml` file and generates meshes for the
-flooring and walls for each level which are combined into a `model.sdf` file in
+flooring and walls for each level.
+Those meshes are then combined into a `model.sdf` file in
 the `OUTPUT_MODEL_DIR/` directory.
 The `model.sdf` files for each level are
 imported into the `.world` with filepath `OUTPUT_WORLD`.
 Model sub-elements for
 various static objects annotated in the `traffic_editor` are included in the
-`.world` as seen in the snippet below.
-Similar blocks for annotated robots are
+`.world` as seen in the snippet below:
-generated.
-It is the responsibility of the user to append the environment
-variable `$GAZEBO_MODEL_PATH` with the relevant paths to the models prior to
-loading the `.world` file in Gazebo.
-This process can be simplified through ROS2
-launch files and will be discussed in later sections.

 ```xml
 <include>